 Over the years, experts in aromatherapy wrote about using lavender essential oil for antibacterial purposes.
 For ailments like rheumatism and digestive disorders, the stems and leaves of the lavender plant were used to make medicine, while lavender was also prized for its cosmetic properties.
 People in Rome utilized oil from lavender to clean the air, for cooking, and for bathing.
 The Bible even mentioned lavender oil being used to anoint and heal individuals.

 Lavender essential oil has properties that calm and sedate the body, which makes it useful in protecting the body from seizures, healing the mind from depression, and treating anxiety.
 It is an effective herbal remedy to relax people who suffer from restlessness.
 Just put a few cuttings of lavender stems into a vase or put the whole plant in the corner of a room.
 The fragrance will alleviate tension as well as keep mosquitoes away.

 A research was done in Korea on patients who were diagnosed with terminal cancer.
 These patients got relief from depression and pain when a mixture of lavender oil was used in hand massages.
 Another research showed that lavender oil was able to alleviate depression and anxiety in a group of women who recently gave birth, and the women presented no adverse side effects.

 Relaxes Tired Muscles

 Tired muscles, especially on your feet, get great benefits from a massage with lavender oil.
-Massage a little lavender onto your feet before bedtime and your feet will feel soothed and relaxed.
-As an extra bonus, you will also see that the oil can nourish and smooth over any rough skin on your feet.
+Massage a little lavender onto your feet before bedtime, and your feet will feel soothed and relaxed.
+As an extra bonus, you will also see that the oil can nourish and smoothen over any rough skin on your feet.